-Academic advising is offered through the office of Graduate Student Services, located in room 4120 Hornbake Library, South Wing.
+Academic advising is offered through the office of Graduate Student Services, located in room 2106 of Patuxent building.
 Advisors are available by phone, e-mail, or in person to answer student questions.
-Walkin appointments are sometimes available, but students are encouraged to schedule an appointment with their advisor in advance.
+Walk-in appointments are sometimes available, but students are encouraged to schedule an appointment with their advisor in advance.

-Advisors are the best resource for navigating iSchool degree programs and all university, Graduate School, and iSchool policies.
-Advisors can help with course planning, filling out forms and paperwork, and navigating other university offices/services such as The Graduate School, The Office of the Registrar, etc. Advisors should be the first point of contact and they will refer students to a staff or faculty member as appropriate.
+Advisors are the best resource for navigating iSchool degree programs and all University, Graduate School, and iSchool policies.
+Advisors can help with course planning, filling out forms and paperwork, and navigating other University offices/services such as the Graduate School, the Office of the Registrar, etc. Advisors should be the first point of contact and they will refer students to a staff or faculty member as appropriate.

-Students are expected to participate in planning their academic program of study.
+Students are expected to actively participate in planning their academic program of study.
 While it is the responsibility of the College and the advisor to provide accurate and timely assistance in choosing courses, it is ultimately the responsibility of each student to understand and monitor their academic progress and check the academic calendars for deadlines.

 A discussion with an advisor is encouraged for new students.
 Additional meetings are recommended before registering for thesis or independent study and at the beginning of the academic year in which graduation is expected.
-Students in academic difficulty are expected to meet with an advisor to discuss the details of their plans for academic improvement.
+Students experiencing academic difficulty are expected to meet with an advisor to discuss the details of their plans for academic improvement.